Tanishqwerty/OP_NEW/DEPLOYMENT_FIXES.md

 After applying these fixes:
 - ✅ Database migrations will run without conflicts
-- ✅ Vite manifest will be available
+- ✅ Vite manifest will be available at the correct path
 - ✅ CSS and JavaScript assets will load properly
 - ✅ Login page will display with proper styling
 - ✅ Application will be fully functional